 Thanks to veggies and fruits, the body can get an ample amount of nutrients it needs.
 When you eat a healthy diet that includes lots of fruits, you will likely gain the essential vitamins and minerals that can help you stay balanced and vertigo-free.

-So, what fruits help with vertigo?
+So, what foods to eat when you have vertigo?
 Without further ado, here are some fruits to eat if you have vertigo.
 Adding these fruits into your diet can help calm down your nerves and blood pressure levels, keeping a vertigo attack at bay.

 Fruits that are high in vitamin C can help relieve the awful sensations that come with vertigo.
 In a study, Japanese researchers discovered that vitamin C could bring great results to patients with Meniere’s disease.
 Meniere’s disease is an inner ear condition that causes vertigo.
 They asked 22 patients with the disease to consume 600 mg of vitamin C with 300 mg of glutathione every day for eight weeks.
 Out of all patients, 21 reported positive improvements with their vertigo.
+You can also consult healthcare experts about foods that are good for vertigo.
 Fruits that are abundant in vitamin C include:

 Vitamin B is a superior antioxidant that blocks the adverse effects of free radicals on the nerves and brain.
-Patients with vitamin B deficiency often deal with symptoms of vertigo, so be sure to eat these fruits:
+Patients with vitamin B deficiency often deal with vertigo symptoms, so be sure to eat these fruits:

 Potassium is a crucial mineral involved in fluid regulation in the body.
 As you know, too much fluid in the inner ear can cause vertigo.
 In addition, potassium acts as a vasodilator, meaning it lessens the tension within the blood vessel walls.
-So, consume these fruits rich in potassium:
+So, you should consume food that helps vertigo, like fruits rich in potassium:

 Even the slightest deficiency of vitamin B3 can cause anxiety, insomnia, depression, and nervousness.
 These conditions can trigger dizziness or vertigo.
-The following fruits can help you avoid any of these conditions:
+So, to avoid vertigo, you should select these fruits to eat:

 Anemia is a disorder that can result in vertigo.
 The condition stems from iron deficiency.
 Anemic people often feel faint and dizzy.
 If your vertigo is due to anemia, add these fruits to your diet:

-If you have been dealing with chronic vertigo and long been hoping for a natural relief, below are other methods you can implement to reverse the crippling symptoms of vertigo.
+If you have been dealing with chronic vertigo and have long been hoping for a natural relief and cure of vertigo through home remedies or food, below are other methods you can implement to reverse the crippling symptoms of vertigo.

 Dehydration, even a mild case, can result in fluctuating blood pressure that can lead to nausea, dizziness, and imbalance.
 Be sure you are keeping yourself well hydrated by drinking at least 8 glasses of water each day.
+You can also consult a nutritionist to find out which is the best fruit juice for dizziness.
 Furthermore, avoid drinking alcohol as it is dehydrating.

 Besides eating fruits and vegetables, you can also take vitamin supplements to boost your immune system and avoid vertigo-causing conditions.
 Supplements work to help you feel more balanced and symptom-free.